pablochux/wikipedia-viewer/README.md

 # wikipedia-viewer
-Wikipedia viewer proyect for FreeCodeCamp
+Wikipedia viewer proyect for FreeCodeCamp.

 Site is up on https://pablochux.github.io/wikipedia-viewer/